timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-06-18
+# Today is 2019-06-19

 ## Objectives for the day:

-- Practice art, build skills, have a clear idea of vision for "Turbo Bombs"
+- Update the data in the tracker sheet to represent Sample data better.
+- Get StreamHelper passing nightly builds on Linux and Windows.
+- Add a quick way to test Raids.

 ## Purpose

-- Skill building
+- Bring more value to the stream, have some fun.